-After the reports have all been sent in, the Local Authority will decide if your child's needs are severe, complex and lifelong and that they need support beyond the ordinarily available provision in school to make good progress.
+After the reports have all been sent in, the Local Authority will decide if your child's needs are severe, complex and lifelong and that they need more than 15 hours of support in school to make good progress.
 If this is the case they will write an EHCP.